llsoftsec/llsoftsecbook/book.md

 where the entities are not supposed to be allowed to communicate that way.

-A **covert channel**\index{covert channel} is such a channel where both entities intent to communicate through the channel.
+A **covert channel**\index{covert channel} is such a channel where both entities intend to communicate through the channel.
 A **side-channel**\index{side-channel} is a such a channel where one end is the victim of an attack using the channel.

-In other words, the difference between a covert channel and a side-channel is whether both entities intent to communicate, in which case we talk about a covert channel.
-If one entity does not intent to communicate, but the other entity nonetheless extracts some data from the first, it is called a side-channel attack.
+In other words, the difference between a covert channel and a side-channel is whether both entities intend to communicate, in which case we talk about a covert channel.
+If one entity does not intend to communicate, but the other entity nonetheless extracts some data from the first, it is called a side-channel attack.
 The entity not intending to communicate, and hence being attacked, is called the victim\index{victim}.